Charles Cornwallis, 1st Marquess Cornwallis: Virginia campaign

-On arrival in Virginia, Cornwallis took command of Phillips' army.
+Upon his arrival in Virginia Cornwallis took command of Phillips' army.
 Phillips, a personal friend of Cornwallis, died one week before Cornwallis reached his position at Petersburg.
 He then sought to fulfil orders Clinton had given to Phillips, and raided the Virginia countryside, destroying American military and economic targets.

 In March 1781, in response to the threat posed by Arnold and Phillips, General Washington dispatched the Marquis de Lafayette to defend Virginia.
 The young Frenchman had 3,200 men at his command, but British troops under Cornwallis's command totalled 7,200.
 Lafayette skirmished with Cornwallis, avoiding a decisive battle while gathering reinforcements.
 It was during this period that Cornwallis and Clinton exchanged a series of letters in which Clinton issued a number of confusing, contradictory, and not entirely forceful orders.

 Cornwallis eventually received firm orders from Clinton to choose a position on the Virginia Peninsula—referred to in contemporary letters as the "Williamsburg Neck"—and construct a fortified naval post to shelter ships of the line.
 In complying with this order, Cornwallis put himself in a position to become trapped in the area of Yorktown.
 With the arrival of the French fleet under the Comte de Grasse and General Washington's combined French-American army, Cornwallis found himself cut off.
 After the Royal Navy fleet under Admiral Thomas Graves was defeated by the French at the Battle of the Chesapeake, and the French siege train arrived from Newport, Rhode Island, his position became untenable.

 He surrendered after about three weeks' siege to General Washington and the French commander, the Comte de Rochambeau, on 19 October 1781.
 Cornwallis, apparently not wanting to face Washington, claimed to be ill on the day of the surrender, and sent Brigadier General Charles O'Hara in his place to surrender his sword formally.
-Washington had his second-in-command, Benjamin Lincoln, accept Cornwallis's sword.
+Washington had his second-in-command, Major General Benjamin Lincoln, accept Cornwallis's sword.